 There has been a lot of work done toward mapping high value native remnants in the ACT.
 This is especially so in regard to the grassland and woodland communities that dominated so much of the Ginninderra Catchment.
-To see the current best expression of this work, please refer to the strategies as well as an excellent map from the ACT government that are supplied in the “resources folder”.
+To see the current best expression of this work, please refer to the ACT Government grassland and woodland strategies.

 For our benefit however we can also begin to use our capability to complement this knowledge and increase our understanding of these environments.
 This by making sure that we are conscious of where they are within our Landcare area and how we can be involved in assisting with their maintenance.
 We can also use knowledge gained to conduct trials on rehabilitating some of the more degraded areas still retaining indigenous species or areas adjacent to good grassland and woodland.